When you apply you only pay €295, which comes off the total price.

 Regular beach clean-ups and community outreach work also take place.
-The aim is to continuously educate locals on the importance of protecting their natural resources.
-You’ll also take part in mangrove reforestation, which contributes to long-term conservation goals in the area.
+The aim is to continuously educate locals on the importance of the marine environment as well as protecting their natural resources.
+You’ll also take part in mangrove reforestation, which contributes to long-term marine life conservation goals in the area.

-By doing marine conservation work in Thailand, you can help support and protect our oceans.
-Become a volunteer today to help make this happen!
+By doing ocean conservation work abroad in Thailand, you can help support and protect our oceans.
+Become a marine conservation volunteer today to help make this happen!

 We set out the aims and objectives of our projects in documents called Management Plans.
 We use them to properly plan the work you’ll do.
 They also help us measure and evaluate our achievements and impact each year.